nrfconnect/sdk-nrf/samples/cellular/lwm2m_carrier/sample_description.rst

 ********

 LwM2M is an application layer protocol for IoT device management and service enablement.
-It is designed to expose various resources for reading, writing, and executing through an LwM2M server in a lightweight environment.
+It is designed to expose various resources for reading, writing, and executing through an LwM2M Server in a lightweight environment.

 The LwM2M carrier library is needed for certification in certain operator networks.
 The LwM2M carrier sample shows how to integrate the LwM2M carrier library.